 - Does the Dandie Dinmont Terrier tolerate hot weather well?

 - These dogs tend to also do well in hot weather but should have a place where they can go to cool off if needed.
+(See List of Dogs That Are Poorly Suited for Hot Weather.)

 - Are Dandie Dinmont Terriers affectionate with family members?

 - As mentioned earlier, these dogs are people dogs.
 The Dandie requires the companionship of their human.
 For this reason they are very affectionate towards all members of the family.
+(See List of Dogs That Are Not Affectionate With Family.)

 - Are Dandie Dinmont Terriers a kid friendly dog?